vittoriofortino84/EDTOX/README.md

 -  The significant pathways based on increases or decrease of pathway activation scores will be determined using ANOVA followed by post tukey test with bootstrap sampling method.

 ## 8_6_textmining_16_april_2020_endocrine_disruption.R
-- After the search in pubmed for the term endocrine disruption (ED) the genes related to ED will be determined using text mining with pubmineR.
+- After the search in pubmed for the term endocrine disruption (ED) the genes related to ED will be determined using text mining with pubmed.mineR.

 ## 8_7_time_dose_plots_heatplot.R